patrickdad/CAF-Cyber-Assurance-Audit/README.md

 ---

-## Project Outcome
+## 🏁 Project Outcome

-This project demonstrates practical application of cyber governance and assurance concepts aligned with **UK critical infrastructure security frameworks**.
+This project demonstrates the ability to conduct a structured cyber assurance engagement aligned with UK regulatory frameworks.

+It highlights:

+- Practical application of CAF in a simulated audit
+- Risk-based evaluation of governance and controls
+- Clear communication of findings and remediation priorities

+The approach reflects methodologies used in **real-world cyber assurance, audit, and regulatory environments**.

 ---